domeengine/dome/docs/modules/input.md

 #### `static allPressed: Map<string, DigitalInput>`
 This returns a map containing the key names and corresponding `DigitalInput` objects, for all keys which are currently "down".

+#### `static handleText: Boolean`
+Indicates where the text input features of DOME are enabled.

+#### `static text: String`
+When `handleText` is `true`, this method returns text entered since the previous frame.

+#### `static compositionText: String`
+When text input is enabled, this method returns the text of the currently selected composition received from the user's IME.

+#### `static compositionRange: Range`
+Provides a range object indicating which portion of the compositionText is being modified by the IME.

 ### Static Methods

 #### `static [name]: DigitalInput`